jmereardon17/mobile-first-responsive-layout/README.md

 # Techdegree Project 2

-For this project I was given three image mockups for a mobile, tablet, and desktop layout.
-I had to match the designs perfectly.
+For this project I had to build a responsive, mobile-first layout using HTML and CSS.
+I was given three image mockups for a mobile, tablet, and desktop layout.
+I had to match the designs perfectly, where I had to write CSS to style the page for a small mobile device first.
+Then, using min-width media queries, I had to add breakpoints to adjust the layout for wider tablet and desktop screens.

 I went for the Exceeds Expectations Grading where I had to further enhance the project by adding another google font, additional skills section to the page, additional styling to links/hover effects.